 This is an excerpt from our in-depth report on South Australia that will appear in the next issue of Chief of Staff Magazine.

 Get the full inside story on why your business needs to know about South Australia.
-CoS hits the shelves first week of July and will contain exclusive interviews with several South Australian key figures including, Premier Steven Marshall and the Trade and Tourism Minister David Ridgeway.
+CoS hits the shelves first week of July and will contain exclusive interviews with several South Australian key figures including, Premier Steven Marshall and the Trade and Tourism Minister David Ridgway.